Syria's Assad may cling on, Britain will not arm rebels: sources

 John Baron, a lawmaker from Cameron’s ruling Conservatives who tabled the motion requiring the government to give parliament such a vote, said he thought a majority of lawmakers opposed sending weapons to the rebels.
 The government would lose such a vote if one were held today, he said.

-He said the vote may have been one factor which persuaded the government to back away from arming the opposition.
+He told Reuters the vote may have been one of the factors which persuaded the government to back away from arming the opposition.

 “The foreign secretary has formally said that no options are off the table,” he said.
 “But what we do know is that Number 10 (the prime minister’s office) has been keen to explore the possibility of arming the rebels.”

-Any move to arm the rebels would increase the violence and suffering, he said, adding the government had not adequately explained how it would stop arms from falling into the hands of extremists on the rebel side.
+Any move to arm the rebels would increase the violence and suffering, he said, saying the government had not adequately explained how it would stop such arms from falling into the hands of extremists on the rebel side.

 While Gulf allies like Saudi Arabia might be willing to supply arms to the rebels, and France might quietly channel some weapons, the first source said they were unlikely to provide “game-changing” weapons.

-“If you give arms to General (Salim) Idriss, how sure can you be that they won’t end up in the wrong hands and be used to shoot down a Western civilian airliner?” the source said.
+“If you give arms to General (Salim) Idriss, how sure can you be that they won’t end up in the wrong hands and be used to shoot down a Western civilian airliner?.”

-France’s foreign minister said on Thursday Paris had still not decided whether to arm the rebels.

-“There are certain conditions that need to be met before eventually sending weapons,” Laurent Fabius told reporters.
-“For now France has not modified its position.
-We have the ability to do it, but we haven’t delivered any lethal weapons.”

 The West’s efforts to end the conflict were being pursued “on different tracks”, added another source.